End-to-end-provenance/RDataTracker/JSON-format.md

 ```

 The __environment__ node contains information about the execution environment.
 It contains the following fields:
-* '_name_: Contains the value “environment”.
+* _name_: Contains the value “environment”.
 Shows that this is the environment node.
 * _architecture_: The computer’’s architecture.
 * _operatingSystem_: The operating system.
 * _language_: The language the script is in.